groupserver/buildout/docs/proxy-configure.rst

 Change the reported port
 ========================

-Notifications from GroupServer normally contain links back to the site.
-These links will reference the original port (``8080``) rather than the new HTTP or HTTPS port provided by the proxy.
+Notifications from GroupServer (such as the *Welcome* email to a new group member) normally contain links back to the site.
+These links will reference the port that was used when GroupServer was built (``8080``) rather than the new HTTP or HTTPS port provided by the proxy.
 To change the port that GroupServer *says* it is using carry out the following tasks.

 #.
 Connect to the ZMI for your site.
 #.
 Visit the folder for your site, at